unlimitedbacon/stl-thumb/README.md

 ```
 ### Building the .rpm-package:
 ```
-$ cargo install cargo-rpm #this is an additional dependency
+$ cargo install generate-rpm #this is an additional dependency
-$ cargo rpm build
+$ cargo generate-rpm
 ```

 ## Command Line Usage